Daniel001-code/Task-Manager-App/README.md

 # notification_app

-This is a task management application that send reminder to the user 5 minutes to the user after creating a task.
+This is a task management application that send reminder to the user 5 seconds to the user after creating a task.
+You can delete any task bu swiping the create task from the right to the left.
+You can also edit a task and update it content.
+Task can be marked as completed after been created.
+Date created also displays beside the task.

 ## Getting Started